-With its fresh mountain water, lush fertile soil, and rolling green hillsides, Scotland produces an abundance of high-quality food and drink.
-From world-renowned seafood to the sugary delight of tablet, and even as the birthplace of Scotch whisky; Scotland is a must-see destination for any foodie lovers.
+World-renowned seafood, sugary tablet, and even the birthplace of Scotch whisky: Scotland is a must-see destination for any foodie lovers.

 So loosen that notch on your belt and prepare to bite into the ultimate Scottish food and drink collection.